 Now, if you have old gas in the engine, that’s a problem too.
 If you forgot or did not bother to empty the gas tank before you put it away for a long time, you will end up with old gas.

 It is old if it has been in there for more than a month.
-The first thing you must do is drain it out and put some fresh gas.
+The first thing you must do is drain it out and put some fresh regular or premium gas.
 This is done by draining the gas bowl and gas tank, and then making sure there are no residual particles or grime in the tank.
-If you are going to leave gas in the tank on occasion, you must consider buying a gas stabilizer.
+If you are going to leave gas in the tank on occasion, you must consider adding some fuel stabilizer.
 This helps keep gasoline fresh for almost two years.

 Check the Plug